AbhijithSatheesan/Professor_Academy_frontend/README.md

 * added login option in frontend, need to style it
 * created redux store, added login auth to redux but not stored
 * add image of category as the background of the subcategories page

+-> check the authorization related to college app
+-> style available courses
+-> environment variables  (done)
+-> promt message in edit college
+-> image rendering in college list page

+-> other images not loading in edit college

+### load the message in claude on firefox